hyperledger/iroha/docs/source/core_concepts/glossary.rst

 --------------------

 Only grantable permission is given to an `account <#account>`__ directly.
 An account that holds grantable permission is allowed to perform some particular action on behalf of another account.
-For example, if the account a@domain1 gives the account b@domain2 a permission that it can transfer assets — then  b@domain2 can transfer assets of a@domain1 to anyone.
+For example, if account a@domain1 gives the account b@domain2 a permission that it can transfer assets — then  b@domain2 can transfer assets of a@domain1 to anyone.

 Proposal
 ========

 A set of `transactions <#transaction>`__ that have passed only `stateless validation <#stateless-validation>`__.

 Verified Proposal
 -----------------

-A set of transactions that have been passed `stateless <#stateless-validation>`__ and `stateful <#stateful-validation>`__ validation, but were not committed yet.
+A set of transactions that have passed both `stateless <#stateless-validation>`__ and `stateful <#stateful-validation>`__ validation, but were not committed yet.

 Query
 =====

-A request to Iroha that does **not** change the `state <#world-state-view>`__.
+A request to Iroha that does **not** change the `state <#world-state-view>`__ of the network.
-By performing a query, a client can get request data from the state, for example a balance of his account, a history of transactions, etc.
+By performing a query, a client can request data from the state, for example a balance of his account, a history of transactions, etc.

 Quorum
 ======

 In the context of transactions signing, quorum number is a minimum amount of signatures required to consider a transaction signed.
 The default value is 1.
+For `MST transactions <#multisignature-transactions>`__ you will need to increase that number.

 Each account can link additional public keys and increase own quorum number.

 Role